Home / Faculty & Staff /

 This competency requires students to demonstrate “grit” and determination in the face of challenges and changing circumstances, to adopt and embrace rapidly advancing technologies, to follow through on goals they have established for themselves when those goals are within reach, and to make sensible modifications to these goals when the circumstances or their own preferences have changed.
 Graduates are equipped with the ability to be adaptable and meet expectations required no matter the circumstance.

-This competency requires students to understand how and why an individual’s background shapes their views, preferences, and how they approach problems.
+This competency requires students to understand how and why an individual’s background and identity shapes their views, preferences, and how they approach problems.
 It promotes the accomplishment of shared goals in a context of respectful teamwork.
 Graduates are prepared to live and work in an increasingly connected global community.

 The ability to learn, to actively pursue knowledge, and to continuously self-evaluate in current circumstances.